Raohe Street Night Market

 The Raohe Street Night Market (饒河街觀光夜市 (Ráohé Jiē Guānguāng Yèshì)) is a night market in Songshan District, Taipei, Taiwan.

 Architecture

 It is located on Raohe Street and is about 600 meters long.
 Ciyou Temple, which was founded in 1753, is one of the prominent landmarks in the area.
 The temple is located at the east end of the night market.

 Features

-The first section of the market, located near the entrance, features cart vendors selling many kinds of goods, such as daily essentials, toys, traditional artifacts, and street food.
+The first section of the market, located near the eastern entrance, features cart vendors selling many kinds of goods, such as daily essentials, toys, traditional artifacts, and street food.

 The second section sells many kinds of physical goods, such as flower bouquets, precious stones, and folk art.

 The third section is where most of the food stalls are located.
 Many types of Taiwanese cuisine, drinks and cut up fruits are found here.

 There is a small rest area with seats on both sides of the market.

 Transportation

 The night market is accessible within walking 100m (350ft) north of Exit 5 of the Songshan Station of the Taipei Metro.